News and Events

 The Central West Astronomical Society is proud to present the 2014 CWAS Astrophotography Awards judged by Dr David Malin - the "David Malin Awards".

-The 2014 exhibition will be launched in the Bowen Room at the CSIRO Parkes Observatory Visitors Centre on Sunday July 20th.
+The 2014 exhibition was launched in the Bowen Room at the CSIRO Parkes Observatory Visitors Centre on Sunday July 20th.
 Entry is free to the exhibition.

 The 2014 CWAS "David Malin Awards"